 Of all the choices for the 2020 Hyundai Elantra, you can be certain of getting a great value.
 Elantra comes as a compact sedan or GT hatchback, which is unchanged from 2019.
 So we’ll focus on the sedan, which comes in SE, SEL, Value, Eco, Sport, and Limited trims, with three engine choices and two transmission options.
 With more standard safety features, as well as dual climate control and a 3.5-inch digital vehicle info display standard, good use of interior space, and 60/40 split folding rear seats, the Elantra comes better equipped while still starting under $20,000.

 We rate the Elantra at 7 out of 10, adding a point for overall value and its long 5-year/60,000 mile warranty.

 At $19,880 (including $920 destination), the 2020 Elantra in base SE trim just squeezes in under the $20,000 sweet spot.
 It comes with power doors and locks, six-way manual adjustable front seats, cloth seats, Bluetooth, remote keyless entry, a USB, and a tiny 5.0-inch touchscreen.
-It’s so basic that it’s recommended to spend just $750 more on the $20,620 SEL trim, which includes Apple CarPlay, Android Auto, the 7.0-inch touchscreen standard on the rest of the lineup, Sirius XM Radio (with subscription after the first 3 months), and voice recognition.
+It’s so basic that it’s recommended to spend just $750 more on the $20,620 SEL trim, which includes Apple CarPlay and Android Auto compatibility for its 7.0-inch touchscreen, satellite radio hardware, and voice recognition.
 It also has heated side mirrors, automatic headlights, and 16-inch alloy wheels over the 15-inchers on SE.

 As far as value goes, it doesn’t get much better in the segment than the SEL, which we recommend before the relatively large price jump into the Value trim, which isn't a particularly good value.